UBA-PSI/psi-thesis-guide/README.md

 This repository contains a LaTeX template and a guide for writing a thesis.
 For now, there is only an English version of this template.

-Read Chapters 1 and 2 in the file guide.pdf for instructions on using this template.
+Read Chapters 1 and 2 in the Guide for instructions on using the template.
+The Guide contains a lot of concrete recommendations that may help you write a compelling scientific thesis.
+A particular focus is on the topic of designing useful figures and tables.

-This template has been created mainly for students who want to submit a high-quality thesis to the Chair of Privacy and Security in Information Systems (PSI) at University of Bamberg (https://www.uni-bamberg.de/psi/).
+The template has been created mainly for students who want to submit a high-quality thesis to the Chair of Privacy and Security in Information Systems (PSI) at University of Bamberg (https://www.uni-bamberg.de/psi/).
+The template can also be used for seminar reports and PhD dissertations.

-The design of the template and the recommendations in this guide reflect, at least to some degree, the personal taste of members of the chair.
-If you submit a thesis to PSI, you can use the template without any changes.
+The PSIThesis template and the guide reflect, at least to some degree, the personal taste of members of the chair.
+We encourage our students to use the template without any changes.
+If you \emph{do} have a different opinion on a particular aspect of the template or the guide, we will be happy to hear you out.

-The template and the guide are, however, available under an open license (cf. Chapter 1 in guide.pdf and LICENSE.md).
+The template and the guide are available under an open license (CC BY SA 4.0).
 If you want to use the template for a thesis submitted at a different department or organization, feel free to make changes at your discretion.
+Redistribution of the guide and the template is subject to the license (see details explained in LICENSE.md and the Guide).

+If you wish to contribute to the template or the guide, you may create an Issue or a Pull Request in the GitHub repository.

 The PSIThesis template consists of a document class (PSIThesis.cls) and additional TeX files.
 The template is based on the MastersDoctoralThesis